 St. Nicholas Abbey’s 400-acre estate includes over 225 acres of sugar cane fields.
 Due to the decline of the sugar industry, the fields are presently being preserved & maintained for future use.
-Currently, 60 acres are planted and reaped annually for use by the syrup factory, and specialised cane varietals are growing in a nursery, ready for future use as the need of the syrup factory and distillery increases.
+Currently, 60 acres are planted and reaped annually for use by the syrup factory, and specialised cane varieties are growing in a nursery, ready for future use as the need of the syrup factory and distillery increases.

 Moore Hill House

 Just off the main road that leads to St. Nicholas Abbey is a small coral rubble house that has been part of the St. Nicholas Abbey property for as long as anyone can remember.
 The house is located in the village of Moore Hill.

 In Barbados, these small coral rubble houses are frequently referred to as “slave huts” or “slave houses.”

 Time and the rapid pace of commercial and residential development in Barbados have destroyed many of these houses, which were once very common in Barbados.
 As a result, there are only a few examples of these coral rubble houses still standing in the island.
 The house at Moore Hill is one of only a handful of coral rubble houses left in Barbados and its association with the slavery era makes it a national treasure.